 You've just spent 48 hours developing an amazing game, and now you want people to play it.
 You could share the game with your friends, and if your game is great it might get word-of-mouth on the Discord server, but most people are probably coming from the Games page.
 Aim to stand out from the crowd with a great icon and description!

 Note: The following is opinion based on my own experience with participating in gm(48) over the past 5 years.
 You may or may not agree, and you can surely find success by doing your own thing.

 - High quality art, maybe your game’s logo or key art drawn specifically for promotion.

-- An animated gif, of gameplay or something else (logo, art asset from the game, etc.)
+- An animated gif, of gameplay or something else (logo, title screen, some art asset, etc.)

-- Including lots of motion or changing colours can trick people's brains into looking at your icon.
+- Including lots of motion can trick people's brains into looking at your icon.
 But don't go too crazy lol.

-- If your game is 3D then you should absolutely show this off with an animated icon, because people go bananas for 3D games.
+- If your game is 3D then you should absolutely emhasise that with an animated icon, because people go bananas for 3D games.

 💡 Examples of icons I like: